 ![]() |

 Daniel Aguilar, age 28, and his wife, Jo Ann Aguilar, age 26, had rented apartment 2135 in the east tower.
-Daniel was a credit manager and also managed a Flamenco dance team.
+Daniel was a credit manager and managed a Flamenco dance team.
 He thought they would be the first tenants to move in, arriving before noon.

 Unfortunately, their next-door neighbor got there first.
 Louise Hance, a secretary for the partnership bank Brown Brothers Harriman & Company, had been given the first key by Charles R. Swibel, president of the property management company.
+(Left) Marina City from the southeast in 1962. |

 ![]() |